dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 }
 ```

-A metronome subscription with this selector will generate an event
-every two seconds with the data `"Message 1"`, `"Message 2"`,
-`"Message 3"` and so on.
+The following JSON object is a valid selector that requests events at
+1 kHZ for two seconds.
+Each event will have the same data `"tick"`.

 ```json
 {